 What to buy instead?
 Valentine’s Day Candy on President’s Day.
 Desperate to shift the seasonal shelves to Easter candy as soon as possible, retailers will heavily discount candy and other sweets starting early President’s Day morning.
 Look for discounts up to 80 percent off retail prices.
 Complex flower arrangements that didn’t sell on Sunday may also be heavily discounted.

 Don’t buy Toys for Kids.
-Toy sales have almost completely dried up after an aggressive holiday shopping season in 2015.
+Toy sales have almost completely dried up after an aggressive holiday shopping season.
 While many retailers will have general site-wide sales for President’s Day, toy prices will be at full MSRP and won’t offer the same level of aggressive discounts as November and December.